 Later on, if the patient has not confirmed receipt of this message, either by completing the questionnaire or clicking the checkbox to confirm that he or she has received the secure message, then their response will be considered overdue.

-Note: you do not need to use the "Allow Reply" feature in order to track these messages.
+Note: You do not need to use the "Allow Reply" feature in order to track these messages.
 Messages that do not have an "allow reply" will still present a checkbox for patients to confirm receiving the messages.
 See this article for more information about secure messages features.

 Tip: You can update the template for your online message or questionnaire to remember the notify/overdue setting so that you don't need to set it each time.
 For more information on configuring your templates, please refer to this article.

 Email Notifications Regarding Overdue Responses